-The evolution of the SMOS brightness temperature trend over Dome-C does not show any significant drift except for the beginning of 2015 in H polarization.
-This drift was due to a change on surface geophysical condition: accumulation of snow since November 2014 and rapidly evolution of snow density on 22 March 2015 when a strong wind has changed the surface condition.
+The evolution of the SMOS brightness temperature trend over Dome-C does not show any significant drift except for two events, in H polarization, at the beginning of 2015 and in March 2020.
+The increase in Brightness temperature in 2015 was due to a change on surface geophysical condition: accumulation of snow since November 2014 and rapidly evolution of snow density on 22 March 2015 when a strong wind had changed the surface condition.
 This event has impacted the emissivity of the ice that was confirmed by on-site L-band measurement (DOMEX experiment) and from the Aquarius data set.
+The decrease in Brightness Temperature in March 2020 is under monitoring.
+It could be due to change in surface geophysical condition, Preliminary analysis of SMAP data over the same area shows similar trend in H polarisation.
+A comparison with on-site L-band measurement (DOMEX experiment) is on-going to better understand the case.

 The SMOS brightness temperature V polarization measurements are quite stable since the beginning of the mission.
 The SMOS brightness temperature H polarization measurements are less stable and impacted by geophysical condition at surface level.
+Thus, the drop of the latter for the reporting month is under investigation.